gjpark03/PokeChem/README.md

 # PokeChem

 My updated General Chemistry final project.
 Make studying fun and interactive by answering Pokemon themed questions.
 Choose from three stories- from basic General Chemistry to more advanced topics.
 Correct answers will be "Super Effective".
 Get Hints if you can't get the right answer in two tries.

 ## ✨ Features

 - **Chapters**: 3 Chapters each including different topics of General Chemistry
+- **Skip System**: Skip questions using the Skip Question button.
-- **Hint System**: Hints given after two wrong answers
+- **Hint System**: Hints given after two wrong answers.

 ## 🚀 Installation